EnviroDIY/ModularSensors/README.md

 ### These are the functions available for a SensorArray object:

 - setupSensors(void) - This sets up all of the sensors in the list by running each sensor object's setup() function.
+If a sensor doesn't respond to its setup command, the command is called 5 times in attempt to make a connection.
 To save time, if two variables from the same sensor are in sequence in the pointer array, the setup function will only be called for the first variable in the sequence.
+If all sensors are set up sucessfully, returns true.
-- sensorsSleep(void) - This puts all sensors to sleep (ie, cuts power)
+- sensorsSleep(void) - This puts all sensors to sleep (ie, cuts power).
+Returns true.
-- sensorsWake(void) - This wakes all sensors (ie, gives power)
+- sensorsWake(void) - This wakes all sensors (ie, gives power).
+Returns true.
 - updateAllSensors(void) - This updates all sensor values.
 To save time, if two variables from the same sensor are in sequence in the pointer array, the update function will only be called for the first variable in the sequence.
+Returns true.
 - printSensorData(Stream *stream) - This prints curent sensor values along with metadata to a stream.
 By default, it will print to the first Serial port.
-- generateSensorDataCSV(void) - This generates an Arduino String containing comma separated list of values
+- generateSensorDataCSV(void) - This returns an Arduino String containing comma separated list of sensor values.

+### <a name="ArrayExamples"></a>SensorArray Examples:

 To use the SensorArray module, you must first create the array of pointers.
 This must be done outside of the setup() or loop() functions.
 Remember that you must create a new instance for each _variable_, not just each sensor.
 You should order your list so all the variables from a single sensor come one after the other.
 All functions will be called on the sensors in the order they appear in the list.